karrirasinmaki/blackpepperswing-www/_courses/2018-end-helsinki-lindy-hop-beginners-wednesdays.md

 We rotate partners during lesson.

 Note: In all our Beginners courses all participants learn to lead and follow.
 We have seen, that this leads to the best learning results.
 (ELEF = everybody leads, everybody follows)

-**Last class is double class from 19.00 to 21.00 with special theme.**

 ### Requirements
 No previous dance experience required.
 No partner necessary.